-The Aosom Wanderer wheels are mounted with bolts onto the trailer, so it takes a little more time involved to adjust the wheel if needed.
-The Aosom Solo single wheel cargo bike trailer had a few problems with the initial setup.
-It arrived damaged, with a bent back wheel connector.
+The Aosom Wanderer's wheels are mounted with bolts onto the trailer, so it takes more time to adjust the wheel if needed.
+The Aosom Solo single wheel bicycle cargo trailer arrived speedily but with a very bent back wheel connector.

 Different Types of Bike Trailers

-Single Wheel Bicycle Cargo Trailers like the Aosom Solo, Bob Ibex Plus and the Bob Yak.
+- Single Wheel Bicycle Cargo Trailers — the Aosom Solo, Bob Ibex Plus and the Bob Yak.

-Two Wheel Bicycle Cargo Trailers like the Burley Design Nomad, Burley Design Flatbed and the Aosom Wanderer.
+- Two Wheel Bicycle Cargo Trailers — the Burley Design Nomad, Burley Design Flatbed and the Aosom Wanderer.